-On Wednesday, Wolfman will argue that the Federal Circuit was wrong on law and logic when it held -- contrary to court interpretations of similar fee-shifting statutes -- that paralegal services are not embraced by the statute's phrase "attorney fees," but fall into the category of "other expenses," reimbursable at actual cost.
-Richlin Security Service v.
-Chertoff.
+A security business is asking the Supreme Court to hold that a law enacted about 30 years ago allows reimbursement of paralegal expenses at market rates and not at a law firm's cost.
+Richlin Security Service's high court counsel will argue Wednesday that the Federal Circuit was wrong when it held, contrary to court interpretations of other fee-shifting statutes, that paralegal services are not embraced by the statute's phrase "attorney fees," but fall under "other expenses," reimbursable at actual cost.

 Supreme Court to Hear Arguments Over Reimbursement of Paralegal Costs

 March 17, 2008